-The RSE policy and curriculum has been produced in line with statutory guidance from the Department for Education and the PSHE Association, with input from our expert staff and in consultation with parents.
+The RSE policy and curriculum has been produced in line with statutory guidance from the Department for Education (2019 RSHE guidance) and the PSHE Association, with input from staff and consultation with parents.
+It will be updated to reflect the DfE revised RSHE guidance (July 2025) ahead of its statutory introduction in September 2026.